birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_intubation.md

 We understand that now intubation and suctioning is only used if you are actively resuscitating and unable to move the chest.

+'Most infants adapt well to extra-uterine life but some require help with stabilisation, or resuscitation.
+Up to 85% breathe spontaneously without intervention; a further 10% respond after drying, stimulation and airway opening manoeuvres; approximately 5% receive positive pressure ventilation. **Intubation rates vary between 0.4 and 2%**.
+Fewer than 0.3% of infants receive chest compressions and only 0.05% receive adrenaline.'[[source]](https://www.resus.org.uk/library/2021-resuscitation-guidelines/newborn-resuscitation-and-support-transition-infants-birth)

 ## Suitability as a model outcome

 Using intubation as an indicator for meconium at delivery would not be a viable outcome as newborns are no longer intubated for this.
 In historical data, you would see a shift from it being used to not.